Frequently asked questions about eco-friendly palm leaf dinnerware

 Can I place wholesale or bulk orders?

-Yes, for wholesale and bulk orders, please write to us using the contact form or call us on 020 3826 8499.
+Yes, please visit our wholesale and bulk orders page or write to us using the contact form.